Democratic presidential hopefuls seek black support at South Carolina fish fry

 “You can’t just do the new wave of campaigning where you run digital ads and get on TV,” Seawright said.
 “You have to have a real grassroots activated program, knocking on doors, visiting synagogues and places of worship, showing up at community events, going to the fish fries, going to family reunions.”

 Harris on Wednesday stepped up her outreach to historically black colleges and universities by adding a section to her campaign website dedicated to organizing student groups, particularly fraternities and sororities.
-South Carolina has eight historically black colleges and universities, and Harris attended Howard University, another HBCU, in Washington.
+South Carolina has eight historically black colleges and universities (HBCU), and Harris attended another, Howard University, in Washington.

 “Kamala Harris intends to win South Carolina, which is why we’re the first to have paid organizers and prominent endorsers in every region of the state,” South Carolina director Jalisa Washington-Price told Reuters.

-Montana Governor Steve Bullock and former Senator Mike Gravel of Alaska are the only declared candidates who will not be at the fish fry, which Clyburn began hosting three decades ago.
-Clyburn has not yet endorsed any of the Democratic contenders and is not expected to this weekend.
+Montana Governor Steve Bullock, former Senator Mike Gravel of Alaska and Buttigieg were the only declared candidates who were not be at the fish fry, which Clyburn began hosting three decades ago.
+Clyburn has not yet endorsed any of the Democratic contenders.

-Her husband, Lewis Steinke, 65, said he currently backs Biden.
-“For me, the calculus comes down to who can win” against President Donald Trump, the presumed Republican nominee.

-“You can’t not like Pete,” chimed in Katherine Chaddock, a professor emerita at the University of South Carolina, referring to Buttigieg.
-Still, she said she would vote for Biden at this point in the race.

-“But I could get behind any of them” in a matchup against Trust, she said to enthusiastic nods.
+Many of the Democratic candidates attending the fish fry echoed the sentiment that once the primary is over the party should unite behind its nominee.

+“When the primary is over we become a united force,” Booker said.

-Reporting By Amanda Becker; Editing by Colleen Jenkins and Cynthia Osterman
+Reporting By Amanda Becker; Editing by Colleen Jenkins, Cynthia Osterman & Simon Cameron-Moore